Modern day slavery 2020-2021

 Policies, training and Systems

 As a provider of social care services, we recognise our responsibility to identify any customers who may be a victim of modern slavery or human tracking.
 To support this, ECL has a series of policies and processes to prevent modern slavery and human trafficking, which include:

 All new employees are subject to pre-employment checks as defined within both regulated services such as Care Quality Commission and best practice.
 This includes checking employees UK address, right to work in the UK and suitable references and any gaps in employment.

 ECL has a suite of policies in place which support identification and encourage reporting of concerns, which include;

 - whistleblowing policy and guidance,

 - safeguarding adults policy, which identifies and defines modern slavery and how the company will react and deal with any identified safeguard concern.

-All our employees across the company are required to complete mandatory safeguarding training provided to all ECL employees annually regardless of role within the company, which includes modern slavery.
+All our employees across the company are required to complete mandatory safeguarding training annually regardless of role within the company, which includes modern slavery.

-We have a dedicated Safeguarding Lead who supports management and employee within the company.
+We have a dedicated Safeguarding Lead who supports management and employees within the company.